vlmaksime/script.module.simpleplugin/docs/index.rst

 will call a function mapped to ``'foo'`` string.

-In addition to simplifying creation of content lists in Kodi interface, SimplePlugin also provides :doc:`Persistent Storage<./storage>` with dictionary-like interface to store arbitrary parameters.
+In addition to simplifying creation of content lists in Kodi interface, SimplePlugin provides :doc:`Persistent Storage<./storage>` with dictionary-like interface to store arbitrary parameters.

 SimplePlugin also provides function :doc:`Cached Decorator<./cached>` similar to that of xbmcswift2 which allows